gudiseva/stackedit/Hive Interview QA.md

 1. A Service to which the **Hive Driver** connects to and queries for the database schema.
 2. A backing database to store the metadata.

+There are three modes to configure Hive Metastore:

+ - Embedded Metastore
+ - Local MetastoreRemote Metastore

 ```mermaid